 How did the astronauts deploy the Lunar Roving Vehicle?

 The LRV was designed to fold up and travel compactly in a packaging on the Lunar Module (LM).
 To access and deploy it, the astronauts used a system of pulleys and braked reels using ropes and cloth tapes.
-The rover was folded and stored in the underside of the LM.
+The rover was folded and stored in Lunar Module quad 1 bay, with the underside of the chassis facing out.

 First, one astronaut would climb the egress ladder on the LM and release the rover.